octet-stream/form-data/readme.md

 ##### `[Symbol.asyncIterator]() -> {asyncIterator}`

-Returns an async iterator which allows to read the data from internal Readable stream using **for-await** syntax.
+Returns an async iterator allowing to read a data from internal Readable stream using **for-await** syntax.
-Read the [async iteration proposal](https://github.com/tc39/proposal-async-iteration) for more info about async generator functions.
+Read the [async iteration proposal](https://github.com/tc39/proposal-async-iteration) to get more info about async iterators.

 ## Related links